ringcentral/integration-blog/_posts/2019-01-24-how-to-keep-safe-as-a-client.md

 }

 ```
-Since the reconnection can still fail, we cannot use all servers to try to reconnect in a large system..
+Since the reconnection can still fail, we cannot use all servers to try to reconnect in a large system.
 We can take these measures:
 - 1. Use a few servers to check
-- 2. Add a health check interface to check system conditions: CPU, IO etc.
+- 2. Add a health check interface to check system conditions: CPU, IO, etc.

 ### recover